Student loan crisis: causes and solutions

 On the blog, I combined the package into one post: Special report: Student loan crisis hits home in Monroe County MI.

-Another reason I was interested in the current generation of young adults is that CNN called 2008 “the most competitive year ever for college admissions” with a record number of applicants for fall semester slots.
-Of note: the high school class of 2008 who finished a university degree in four years would have been in the college graduation class of 2012.
+Another detail I was aware of is that CNN called 2008 “the most competitive year ever for college admissions” with a record number of applicants for fall semester slots.
+The high school class of 2008 who finished a university degree in four years would have been in the college graduation class of 2012.

 These links include discussions on the collapse of the Michigan Promise Grant in 2008, the impact that the recession had on parents’ finances and scholarship funds, the changes that happened to federal student loans in 2010, shifts in the private student loan market in recent years, and the trend of college internships becoming unpaid opportunities rather than money-making ones.